Sander245/rpg-game/README.md

 ## Run It

 1. Open `infgame.html` in any modern desktop browser (Chrome, Edge, Firefox).
 No build step is required.
-2. Play with the bundled "Echo Vault" demo scene or wire in your own level data via the exposed preset API.
+2. Play with the bundled demo scene or wire in your own level data via the exposed preset API.

 ## Controls